reorx/awesome-chatgpt-api/README.md

 Curated list of apps and tools that not only use the new [ChatGPT API](https://platform.openai.com/docs/api-reference/chat), but also allow user to configure their own [API keys](https://platform.openai.com/account/api-keys), enabling free and on-demand usage of their own quota.

-There's also a [Development][#development] section that provides developers with a collection of projects and articles to help them build better.
+There's also a [Development](#development) section that provides developers with a collection of projects and articles to help them build better.

 Curated by [![Twitter](https://img.shields.io/twitter/url.svg?label=%40novoreorx&style=social&url=https%3A%2F%2Ftwitter.com-novoreorx)](https://twitter.com/novoreorx)